vikejs/vike-node/packages/vike-server/README.md

 ### `esbuild`

-`vike-node` uses [esbuild](https://esbuild.github.io) for bundling server code; you can use `standalone.esbuild` to set esbuild options.
+`vike-server` uses [esbuild](https://esbuild.github.io) for bundling server code; you can use `standalone.esbuild` to set esbuild options.

 <br/>

 ## Compression

-In production, `vike-node` compresses all Vike responses.
+In production, `vike-server` compresses all Vike responses.

 You can disable it: